dd-pardal/tty-events/README.md

 # tty-input #

-_tty-input_ is a fast library for handling input (keyboard, mouse and bracketed paste mode) from the terminal made for interactive, terminal-based applications.
+_tty-input_ is a fast package for handling input (keyboard, mouse and bracketed paste mode) from the terminal, made for interactive, terminal-based applications.

 It has several advantages compared to the native `readline` module and other popular alternatives, including:

 - Full mouse support (VT200 and SGR extended);
 - Bracketed paste mode support;